 By Barb Tolbert

 Barb Tolbert is the mayor of Arlington.
-Her column runs monthly.
+The city’s column runs each month.